openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 added to to list.
 This would be time consuming.

 #### Do we need to pass available_replica_id_list to istgt during scaledown
-This is needed to identify the replica which needs to be disconnect as part of replica scaledown.
+This information is needed to target to identify the replica which needs to be disconnect as part of replica scaledown.

 ### Low Level Design for add/migrating replica
 Current code takes care of reconstructing data to non-quorum replica once it